ingowald/pbrt-parser/README.md

 =======

 (newest ones on top)

+- Can now parse entire GRAMMAR required for the san miguel scene.
+  Note the parser isn't actually doing anything with the parsed items, yet - they are discarded right after each one is parsed - but at least the grammar seems to be correct.
 - added namedmaterial, texture, materials.
 - implemented 'Include' statement, fixed bug in lexer that would randomly return EOFs.